Human Studies

 KIN 715.
 Advanced Field Experience in Physical Education.
 3-6 Hours.

-Within your current teaching environment, demonstrate your teaching practice of the National Board for Professional Teaching Standards.
+Within your current teaching environment, demonstrate your teaching practice of the National Standards for Advanced Physical Education Teacher Education.

 KIN 718.
 Practicum in Exercise Physiology.
 3 Hours.